Chocolate Chip Pecan Oatmeal Cookies

 See last month our growing list of Toaster Oven Cookie Recipes became the most popular page on the website unseating the always reliable baked potato.
 Since we know you like cookies and one of us really likes eating batches of test cookies 🙂 we’ve decided to create a new toaster oven cookie recipe every month, Yay!

-Toaster Oven Love already has recipes for splurge-worthy Double Chocolate Chip Cookies, lighter Cranberry Orange Oatmeal Cookies and a few über-healthy fruit + oat “cookies” like these Strawberry Clementine Cookies.
+Toaster Oven Love already has recipes for splurge-worthy Double Chocolate Chip Cookies, lighter Cranberry Orange Oatmeal Cookies, and a few über-healthy fruit + oat “cookies” like these easy Banana Oat Cookies.

 What we need to know is what other kinds of cookies do you want to bake in your toaster oven?